 The Sea Bed Logging (SBL) method is described by Eidesmo et al. (2002).
-The main idea is to use an active source to probe the underground for thin high resistive layers.
+The main idea is to use an active source to probe the underground for thin, high resistive, layers.
 Hydrocarbon filled reservoirs will typically have a resistivity that is one to two orders of magnitude higher than a water filled reservoir.
 It will also have a resistivity that is one to two orders of magnitude higher than the surrounding shale or mudrock, and this is sufficient to support a partially guided wave in the reservoir that will leak energy up to receivers placed on the sea bed.
 The actual experiment is performed by dropping electric and magnetic sensors on the sea bed along a predetermined sail line and thereafter towing a horizontal electric dipole source along the line.
 The sail line starts at approximately 10 km before the first receiver and ends at approximately 10 km after the last receiver.
-Thus, all receivers have at least active source data with source receiver offsets of $\pm$ 10 km.
+Thus, all receivers have at least active source data with source receiver offsets of 10 km.
 The experimental geometry is similar to that of sea bed seismic data acquisition.
 It is well known that wave equation prestack depth migration of sea bed seismic data may be successful, given a good migration velocity model.
 Depth migration of sea bed EM data in a similar fashion is possible if the elastic wave equation is replaced by the Maxwell equations.
 However, additional problems must be addressed in depth migration of EM data.

 First, the intermediate and high offset electromagnetic response from a hydrocarbon reservoir is not dominantly a reflection.
-This can be seen from the linear moveout of this event.
+This can be seen from the linear phase increase with offset of this event.
 The electromagnetic field excited in the reservoir behaves as a partially guided wave, propagating laterally through the reservoir and leaking energy back towards the receivers.
-The moveout is as for a refracted wave.
+The phase behavior as a function of offset is as for a refracted wave.
 Thus, Claerbouts imaging principle, which amounts to a correlation of up and down going energy in each subsurface location, is not ideal for imaging of hydrocarbon reservoirs with EM data.

-Second, absorption and dispersion effects are much larger in EM data than in elastic data.
+Second, absorption and dispersion effects are much larger in EM data than in seismic data.
 Therefore, only low frequencies are available for imaging.
-Also, stability becomes a problem if absorption compensation is applied in depth migration.
+Compensation for absorption and dispersion can in principle be done in the PSDM step for seismic data (Mittet et al., 1995).
+For EM data, stability becomes a problem if absorption compensation is applied in depth migration.